Vermont State House

 The Vermont State House, located in Montpelier, is the state capitol of the U.S. state of Vermont.
 It is the seat of the Vermont General Assembly.
 The current Greek Revival structure is the third building on the same site to be used as the State House.
 Designed by Thomas Silloway in 1857 and 1858, it was occupied in 1859.

+It is the smallest state house in the United States.

 A careful restoration of the Vermont State House began in the early 1980s led by curator David Schütz and the Friends of the Vermont State House, a citizens' advisory committee.
 The general style of the building is Neoclassical and Greek Revival and is furnished in American Empire, Renaissance Revival, and Rococo Revival styles.
 Some rooms have been restored to represent latter-19th-century styles including the "Aesthetic Movement" style.

-Since 1994, Buildings and General Services Architect, Tricia Harper has been responsible for design and construction for the restoration and renovation project of the building and its grounds.
+Since 1994, Buildings and General Services Architect Tricia Harper has been responsible for design and construction for the restoration and renovation project of the building and its grounds.

 The Vermont State House is located on State Street on the western edge of downtown Montpelier, a block north of the Winooski River.
 Set against a wooded hillside (which was open pasture land earlier during much of its history), the building and its distinctive gold leaf dome are easily visible while approaching Montpelier, the smallest city to serve as capital of a U.S. state.

 History and architecture

 Exterior facade and dome

 The current structure was designed by architect Thomas Silloway (1828–1910) amplifying the design of an earlier structure designed by Ammi B. Young, (1798–1874) later supervising architect of the U.S. Treasury.
 The first State House built in 1808 by Sylvanus Baldwin was replaced by the current Vermont Supreme Court Building completed in 1918.

 The prior edifice, known as the "Second State House", was constructed on the same site between 1833 and 1838.
 Young's structure was of a more reserved Greek Revival design based upon the Temple of Hephaestus in Athens.
 Gray Barre granite is used for the two-story cruciform design with a Doric portico and a low saucer dome echoing William Thornton's earliest design for the United States Capitol.
 Young's structure was almost entirely destroyed by a fire in January 1857.
 Silloway was able to salvage the Doric portico, as well as portions of the granite walls.
 Silloway added an additional bay of windows on each side of the central portico and increased the height of the dome (copper on a wood substructure) to its current level.
 This may have been done to imitate the increased height of the new Capitol dome in Washington designed by Thomas U. Walter which was being constructed during the same time.

+The dome and roofs were originally painted a dark terracotta red to suggest Tuscan tile.
+The dome was not gilded until the early 20th century, when many states did so as a part of the Colonial Revival style.